Because e-bike safety is no accident.

 The Incline Program

-The Incline Program serves as behavioral-driven diversion model that pivots away from punitive enforcement and toward adolescent-centric mastery and accountability.
-As a specialized resource for this conference, we have provided a two-page download of “A Letter to Loved Ones,” a critical reflective exercise designed to dismantle the “barrier of distrust” and engage the participant’s capacity for empathy.
-By imagining the broad social consequences of a catastrophic injury, riders are prompted to move beyond the bikes, stunts, and status-seeking goals, to confront the human ecology of their choices.
-We invite you to print these materials and complete the assignment in handwriting yourself; by stepping into the role of an Incline participant, you can experience firsthand how this intentional shift from “rules” to “relationships” fosters authentic accountability and internalizes the true stakes of high-risk riding.
+The Incline Program serves as behavior-driven model for diversion programs that pivots away from punitive enforcement and toward authentic mastery and internalized accountability.
+As a specialized resource for this conference, we have provided a two-page download of “A Letter to Loved Ones,” a thought exercise designed to dismantle the “barrier of distrust” and engage the participant’s capacity for empathy.
+By imagining the broad social consequences of their own imagined catastrophic injury, riders are prompted to move beyond the bikes, stunts, and status-seeking goals, to confront the far-reaching effects of their choices.

 The Handout for Parents